ivancuric/css-selector-performance/Optimizing CSS.md

 A bigger problem of simply having expensive selectors is having _a lot_ of them.
 This is know as "style bloat", and you've probably seen the problem a lot.
 Typical examples are sites which import entire CSS frameworks like Bootstrap or Foundation, while using less than 10% of the transfered CSS.
 Another example are old, never refactored projects whose CSS has devolved into, as I like to call them, "Chronological Style Sheets" - CSS with a ton of appended classes to the end of the file over the years, as the project changed and grew, now looking more like an overgrown garden full of weeds.

-Not only does a large CSS file take longer to transfer, (and network is the _biggest_ bottleneck in
+Not only does a large CSS file take longer to transfer, (and network is the _biggest_ bottleneck in website performance), they also take longer to parse.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYxNTAzMjE2OF19
+eyJoaXN0b3J5IjpbMTgzNTA4OTEzM119
 -->